|

 An 80-DVD set

-Shot live at the
+Shot live at one

 Below are some DVDs on Europe

-and the Atlantic World relevant to Southern history.
+World relevant to Southern history.

-Click here www.WorldHistory101-102.com or any DVD picture for more information including video clips.
-DVDs feature distinguished military historian, author, scholar and history professor
+more information including video clips.
+DVDs feature distinguished

 Dr. Clark G.